facebook

 Year 2

-• recognise that materials can be changed physically without changing their material composition and explore the effect of different actions on materials including bending, twisting, stretching and breaking into smaller pieces AC9S2U03
+• Recognise that materials can be changed physically without changing their material composition including bending, twisting, and stretching AC9S2U03

 Year 1 & 2

-• pose questions to explore observed simple patterns and relationships and make predictions based on experiences AC9S1I01, AC9S2I01
+• Pose questions to explore observed simple patterns and relationships and make predictions AC9S1I01, AC9S2I01

-• compare observations with predictions and others’ observations, consider if investigations are fair and identify further questions with guidance AC9S1I05, AC9S2I05
+• Compare observations with predictions, consider if investigations are fair and identify further questions AC9S1I05, AC9S2I05

 Australian National Curriculum Mapping for all our science workshops & shows